sldyns/SpaHDmap/README.md

 ## Documentation

-Please refer to the [documentation](https://spahdmap.readthedocs.io/en/latest/) for more details.
+Please refer to the [documentation](https://spahdmap.readthedocs.io/en/latest/) for more details, for examples:
+- to get the detailed information about installation, please refer to the [installation guide](https://spahdmap.readthedocs.io/en/latest/installation.html).
+- to get started with SpaHDmap, please refer to the [tutorials](https://spahdmap.readthedocs.io/en/latest/tutorials/index.html).